3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

 \section{Results and Discussion}

-An example of the effect that rotation of the plasma has on the TS spectra obtained can be seen in Fig. \ref{fig:thomson1992}, where the raw CCD spectra of shot n° 1992 is shown alongside the fitted spectra obtained by the north and south fiber bundles of the same volume of plasma.
-Here we see that the Doppler shift of each spectra from 532 nm is quite different because the rotating volume of plasma is moving closer to the north fiber bundle (and thus, that spectrum is blue-shifted), and is moving farther away from the south fiber bundle (the spectrum is red-shifted).
+An example of the effect that rotation of the plasma has on the TS spectra obtained can be seen in Fig. \ref{fig:thomson1992}, where the raw CCD spectra of shot n° 1992 are shown alongside the fitted spectra obtained by the north and south fiber bundles of the same volume of plasma.
+Here we see that the Doppler shift of each spectrum from 532 nm is quite different because the rotating volume of plasma is moving closer to the north fiber bundle (and thus, that spectrum is blue-shifted), and is moving farther away from the south fiber bundle (the spectrum is red-shifted).
 Here we can also discern visually from the raw CCD image that the relative shift between both fiber bundles gets smaller as we approach the center of the plasma.
-This behavior was observed consistently for most spectra obtained, and this is likely caused in part by the fact that the current density falls exponentially because of the skin effect, which means that $J_{r,z} \times B_{z,r}$ also falls exponentially.
-In Figs. \ref{1992} and \ref{1939} we can see the spatial distribution of the azimuthal velocity, where we can see this exponential fall in the magnitude as we approach the center.
+This behavior was observed consistently for most spectra obtained, from which we can conclude two things: the first one is that the effect is not limited to the periphery of the plasma, and that it has an effect throughout the diameter.
+And the second is that this is consistent with the idea that the effect is related to a $J_z \times B_r$ (or $J_r \times B_z$) Lorentz force rather than some other effect, since the exponential-like fall in $v_\theta$ is similar to the exponential fall that $J$ experiences because of the skin effect.
+In Figs. \ref{1992} and \ref{1939} we can see the spatial distribution of the azimuthal velocity, where we can see this exponential-like fall in the magnitude as we approach the center.